 In the e-commerce industry, users who have opened and clicked the previous emails would have the maximum probability, whereas, in the job industry, users who have recently signed up would have the maximum probability.
 Hence it's essential to understand the business and identify users who would generate maximum opens and not target users who may open and report to spam or not open at all.

 Marrying platform activity with email activity and identifying different cohorts like email active & platform active, email active & platform inactive, email inactive & platform inactive, and email inactive & platform inactive is the key.

-Also, an alternative hack is to introduce triggers like transaction confirmation, OTP & Forgot Password emails on the new domain name for 5-7 days.
-This helps build the reputation of the domain and you can start the promotional email warm-up from where you have left off!
+Also, an alternative hack is to introduce triggers like transaction confirmation, OTP & forgot password emails on the new domain name for 5-7 days.
+This helps build the domain's reputation, and you can start the promotional email warm-up from where you have left off!